Indesit Washing Machine Error Codes

 Older Indesit machines without a digital display show faults through flashing indicator lights.
 Count the number of flashes in the repeating sequence – the flash count corresponds to the fault number.
 Use the flash code table below.

 Indesit and Hotpoint are both owned by Beko Europe and share the same manufacturing platforms and control systems.
 The error codes are identical across both brands.
-If you arrived here from a Hotpoint search, the codes and diagnosis steps are the same for Indesit machines.
+If you arrived here from a Hotpoint search, the codes and diagnosis steps are the same for Indesit machines – see our Hotpoint washing machine error codes guide.

 Indesit washing machine F code reference